 on behalf of Gibson Kerr Solicitors

-Divorcing couples in Scotland run the risk of putting their settlements in jeopardy if they succumb to the “bitter twitter” urge, according to a Scottish family law solicitor.
+Divorcing couples risk putting settlements in jeopardy if they succumb to “bitter twitter” urge, says Scottish family law solicitor.

 The firm highlights the trend of using social networking sites to complain about partners during divorce proceedings – or “bitter twittering” – as a phenomenon that is is becoming increasingly prevalent across the Unites States and in the UK.